 About trees in Bracknell Forest

-Forest and woodland accounts for 39% of land cover within the borough.
+Forest and woodland accounts for 35% of land cover in Bracknell Forest.

-A little more about each is detailed below, along with a little history about the borough’s long-held association with forests.
+More information about each type is covered below, along with a little history about the borough’s association with forests.

 The Great Forest